- We had an open discussion about the way we support young children and their families.

 We found that we needed to reset the implementation of our ECEI approach to make sure children and families can get best practice support early, so young children could benefit the most benefit from early intervention supports.

-The first paper is developed for families and carers.
+The first paper was developed for families and carers.

-The second paper is a longer project consultation report on the ECEI Implementation Reset that outlines the research, recommendations and background.
-This paper has been published for sector stakeholders, governments and mainstream supports like education and health, as well as families and carers that want more detail.
+The second paper was a longer project consultation report on the ECEI Implementation Reset that outlined the research, recommendations and background.
+This paper was published for sector stakeholders, governments and mainstream supports like education and health, as well as families and carers that want more detail.

 The ECEI reset – what is proposed to change: